Where can I use Wi-Fi?

 Staying connected to public Wi-Fi

 You can get set up at a public Wi-Fi spot to stay connected while you are out and about.
 It's a convenient (and cheap!) alternative to using the data that comes with your mobile phone.
 (Data is the way we measure text, pictures, video and more.
-Look at our What is data? course to learn more).
+Look at our All about data courses to learn more).

 Public Wi-Fi is usually safe if you stick to sites that don't require your private details.
 It's not recommended to do anything on a public Wi-Fi network that involves important personal information.
 Doing your banking, updating medical records, claiming government payments or similar activities are best left until you get home.